-Five Alternatives to Abortion When Faced with an Unplanned Pregnancy
+5 Alternatives to Abortion When Faced with an Unplanned Pregnancy

 When faced with an unplanned or unwanted pregnancy, many women feel overwhelmed by their circumstances.
 Desperate for a “quick fix,” these women sometimes rush into an abortion decision before they’ve had an opportunity to fully explore all of their options.
 In fact, for every 149 women who choose abortion, only one woman chooses adoption.

-While there’s nothing wrong with choosing abortion if it’s truly the best choice for you, these numbers suggest that some women may be unaware that other options besides abortion even exist.
+While there’s nothing wrong with choosing abortion if it’s truly the best choice for you, these numbers suggest that some women may be unaware that these other options besides abortion even exist.
 It demonstrates the need for more women to be aware of their options other than abortion.

 It is up to each expectant mother to determine what is best for her and her baby.
 However, many women who choose abortion believe that this is their best option based on false assumptions: that it is a quick, painless solution to an unplanned pregnancy, or worse — that they have no other choice.
-Because it is such a sensationalized and talked-about topic, it is natural for women to first think of abortion when considering what to do about an unplanned pregnancy.
-Often, women don’t even realize that they have options for unwanted pregnancies that are not abortion.

-Before making an abortion decision, it is important to realistically consider some of the challenges of this option:
+Before making an abortion decision, it is important to consider some of the challenges of this option:

 Abortion is a medical procedure, and while complications are rare, there are some health risks associated with this process.

 Abortion is a time-sensitive decision; because most abortions must be completed very early in the pregnancy, some women are forced into an abortion decision before they are truly ready — and before they’ve had a chance to consider their alternative pregnancy options.
-Other times, a woman learns of her pregnancy too late, and must consider other options instead of abortion.
+Other times, a woman learns of her pregnancy too late and must consider other options instead of abortion.